Murder of the Zhuo family: Motive

 The perpetrator is said to have been disappointed with his failure to succeed in America, and jealous of those who had found employment.
 According to Edward Chiu, head of the Lin Sing Association, arguments and even fights between new immigrants and relatives who have begun to establish themselves are not uncommon, and are a result of the unrealistic expectation many Chinese immigrants have of becoming rich in America, and the resentment they experience when they fail where others succeed.

 Chen, who did not speak English, had held a series of restaurant jobs as a waiter, but had been fired after a week or two.

 NYPD Chief Philip Banks III stated that during his confession, made via a translator, that he killed his cousin's family because he had failed to make it in America and was envious of his cousin, who was more successful.
 Chen stated that, "Everyone here is doing better than me."

 Several Chinese-language newspapers reported that Chen had been the victim of a Green card marriage scam in which a woman promised to marry him in exchange for a sum of money, then made off with the money.
 Chen's gambling buddy, Erdong Chen (37) told a reporter that Chen had told him that he had paid his fiancé $70,000 and that she had run off with the money.
 According to the friend, the day before the killings Chen told him that he wanted to kill his absconded fiancée.

 Arrest, trial, and conviction

 Chen punched a police officer when apprehended and later made a full confession of the crime.

 Chen, who spoke little English, pled guilty to three counts of second-degree murder and two counts of first-degree manslaughter, speaking through an interpreter.

-He was convicted and sentenced 125 years to life in prison.
+He was convicted and sentenced to 125 years to life in prison.